Sharda University Admissions 2025

 (C) A fall in the bank rate can decrease the money supply.

-(D) Selling of a bond by RBI leads to reduction in quantity of reserves.
+(D) Selling of a bond by the RBI leads to a reduction in the quantity of reserves.

-(E) The RBI can influence money supply by changing the rate at which it gives loan to the commercial
+(E) The RBI can influence the money supply by changing the rate at which it gives loans to the commercial banks

 banks.